About

 Yes.
 Add the /S switch to the setup .exe file and Input Director will install or upgrade silently.

-N.B.
+n.b.
 If this is an upgrade there is a possibility the installer will need to reboot the system, in which case it will do so automatically.

 Return to top

-A. 2.8 How do I specify how many monitors are attached to a system?
+A. 2.9 How do I specify how many monitors are attached to a system?

-On your master system, open Input Director and switch to the "Master Configuration" tab.
-To specify the monitors on your master system click the "Master Monitor Setup" button.
+On your Director system, open Input Director and switch to the "Client Systems" tab.
+To specify the monitors on your Director system click the "Director Monitor Setup" button.

 In both cases, you will be presented with a window from which you can select the number of monitors attached.
 Below this choice is a representation of the monitors.
-Drag the monitor icons so that they
+Drag and size the monitor icons so that they

 match the physical arrangement of the monitors attached to this computer:

-The example above demonstrates a master system that has 3 monitors attached with 2 monitors next to each other and the 3rd positioned below the top left monitor.
+The example above demonstrates a system that has 3 monitors attached with 2 monitors next to each other and the 3rd positioned below the top left monitor.

 Given the number of monitors and how you've positioned them, Input Director infers which physically attached monitor is represented by which monitor icon.
 This is the recommended option.